Christopher-Schulze/Baristeuer/docs/DOCUMENTATION.md

 }
 ```

+If `pdfDir` is omitted, generated PDFs are stored in `./internal/data/reports`.

 Command line flags override values from the file.
 The log level can also be adjusted at runtime via the `SetLogLevel` method exposed by the `DataService`.

 ### Language Selection